tomerOko/taskForAdarAB/readme.md

 4. choose 'react_frontend'
 5. do 3 again
 6. this time choose 'node_backend'
-7. to see the main proccess node_backend or react_frontend just run the conmand - pm2 logs 0
+7. to see the main proccess node_backend or react_frontend just run the conmand 'pm2 logs 0'
-8. run: pm2 status   (so that u can see whats going on)
-9. run: pm2 logs ng  (to watch the 'ng serve' logs)
-10. open the browser on: http://localhost:4200/  ( it might take a minute for angular to compile the project )
+8. if there any git problems try runing 'sudo chown -R $USER:$(id -gn $USER) ./*' and then then yout linux password
+9. if u want to connect to the mysql with some GUI (like workbench) the password for root is on the docker file

 ## developing notes
 * if installing anything globaly and u want it to stay for the next build, please add the installation to the Dockerfile at the end of the 'RUN npm i -g' line